Ratification of our Post-Settlement Governance Entity (PSGE)

 You can view the full transcript of results from Independent Returning Officer, Electionz.com, here.

-This is a very positive outcome and it brings us closer to bringing to you a Deed of Settlement to vote on next year.
+This is a very positive outcome and it brings us closer to bringing to you a Deed of Settlement to vote on in 2020.

 So what happens now?

-- December 2019 – Initialling of Deed of Settlement by initial trustees of new Te Mana PSGE.
+- First quarter 2020 – Initialling of Deed of Settlement by initial trustees of new Te Mana PSGE.

-- First quarter 2020 – Deed of Settlement ratification process by members of Ngāti Rangitihi.
+- 2020 – Deed of Settlement ratification process by members of Ngāti Rangitihi.
 If approved by Ngāti Rangitihi, the Deed of Settlement is signed.

 In the meantime, our Trustees and Negotiators are still hard at work to complete negotiations – this is tracking along well, and we will update you on progress on this over the coming months.